chriskal96/claimer-detection/README.md

 This repository contains code for a machine learning model that predicts the claimer of a claim.
 The model has been trained on four BERT-based language models: RoBERTa, BART, ALBERT, and DistilBERT.

+## Data
+To train and evaluate the models 3 datasets were used :
+ - Stanford Question Answering Dataset (SQUAD)
+ - Google's Natural Question Dataset (GNQ)
+ - A new annotated dataset regarding food and health created as part of this project (not available to public)

+### Download datasets :
+ - For SQUAD, the train and eval datasets can be found here : https://rajpurkar.github.io/SQuAD-explorer/
+ - For GNQ, intructions and the datasets can be found here : https://ai.google.com/research/NaturalQuestions/download

+For GNQ the simplified version was used.
+It was also transformed into the same format as SQUAD ([script](https://github.com/chriskal96/claimer-detection/blob/main/data/convert_gnq_to_squad.py)) in order to take advantage of already established libraries.
+In folder data there are data exploration file for SQUAD 2.0, Google's Natural Question and a new annotated dataset used for testing the models.

 ## How to Train the Model
 To train the model, follow the steps below: